neelkamath/osmosis-spec/README.md

 # Osmosis Spec

 This is the specification for the improved BMTC ticketing system which is to be prototyped at [HackBout](https://www.hackbout.tech/).
-The project is named Osmosis because it helps transport people (osmosis biocheically means trasporting molecules).
+The project is named Osmosis because it helps transport people (biochemically, osmosis is molecules being transported).
 Branding assets are in the [`branding` directory](branding).

 ## [Installation](docs/installation.md)